rjnk/questopix-android/docs/GettingStarted.md

 ## Creating the game

 ### Step 1: Download the template
-The best starting point for creating your own game is to download the game template from the [Questopix GitHub repository](https://gitlab.fel.cvut.cz/rejneluk/questopix-releases/-/raw/master/template-game.zip?ref_type=heads).
+The best starting point for creating your own game is to download the game template from the [Questopix GitHub repository releases](https://github.com/rjnk/questopix-android/releases).
 After downloading, unzip the file to a folder on your computer.
 It will contain the `info.json`, `game.js`, and some images.

 ## Step 2: Edit game informations in the info.json
-Read the [GameFormatSpecification.md, Info.json section](https://gitlab.fel.cvut.cz/rejneluk/oog/-/blob/master/docs/GameFormatSpecification.md#infojson-game-metadata) to understand the file structure.
+Read the [GameFormatSpecification.md, Info.json section](GameFormatSpecification.md#infojson-game-metadata) to understand the file structure.
 After that, open the `info.json` file in your text editor and modify the fields inside to your liking.

 ### Step 3: Create a game tasks in the game.js
 Creating your own game tasks is more tricky that editing the info.json file.
-First read the [GameFormatSpecification.md, Game.js section](https://gitlab.fel.cvut.cz/rejneluk/oog/-/blob/master/docs/GameFormatSpecification.md#gamejs-game-logic) to understand how to use the individual actions.
+First read the [GameFormatSpecification.md, Game.js section](GameFormatSpecification.md#gamejs-game-logic) to understand how to use the individual actions.
 After you are ready, open the `game.js` file in your text editor and edit it to your liking.
 It contains some basic structure of a game with few example tasks that you can modify or delete.

 It's practical to start with a game that is **not tied** to a specific locations, so you can test it indoors.
 You can later add location-based tasks once you are familiar with the platform.

-If you are unsure, you can look at the example games in the [Questopix GitHub repository](https://gitlab.fel.cvut.cz/rejneluk/oog/-/tree/master/app/src/main/assets/bundled_games) to see how they are implemented or ask the Generative AI for help (while providing the game specification file as a reference).
+If you are unsure, you can look at the example games in the [Questopix GitHub repository](https://github.com/rjnk/questopix-android/tree/master/app/src/main/assets/bundled_games) to see how they are implemented or ask the Generative AI for help (while providing the game specification file as a reference).

 ### Step 4: Validate your game files using Generative AI
 Currently, the Questopix platform doesn't have a built-in game validator.
 However, you can use Generative AI tools to help validate your game files.
 Simply provide the AI with the `GameFormatSpecification.md` file and your modified `info.json` and `game.js` files, and ask it to check for any errors or inconsistencies.